-An ongoing project - this iteration shown in GEN-TRS artist exchange at The Royal Standard, Liverpool, March 2020.
+as shown in GEN-TRS at The Royal Standard, Liverpool, March 2020

-aluminium foil, aluminium tape, aluminium toblerones, aluminium dust, OSB, sawdust
+aluminium foil, aluminium tape, aluminium toblerones, aluminium dust, OSB, sawdustnotes on this work:

 in order that we may even remotely consider the monstrousness that reigns here...